 "dog," "cat," "fish," "horse," "animal," "bird," "parrot," and "budgie."

 cat.jpg, the Cloud Vision returned the following labels:

 "fauna," "wildlife," and "zoo."

 When the Mapped Category: animals facet value is selected in the left-hand screenshot, an image of a cat is missing.
 Mapped Category: animals represents a fixed label-to-category approach.
-Because none of the Vision API labels match the category elements, the image isn't associated with the animals category, which requires exact matches to calculate category similarity scores.
+Because none of the Cloud Vision labels match the category elements, the image isn't associated with the animals category, which requires exact matches to calculate category similarity scores.
 In this case, the category similarity score between image and category is zero—there is no overlap between label and category elements.

 The right-hand screenshot, which incorporates GloVe word vectors, includes the

 cat image in Most Similar Category: animals.
 Using word vectors, the

 elements defining Most Similar Category: animals ("animal," "creature,"